 HIGHER CALORIC BURNED BY EATING PROTEIN: You may not know but you burn a certain amount of calories by eating food (digesting, absorbing, and processing nutrients) – this is the thermic effect of food (TEF).
 Different macronutrients burn calories at different rates and produces the largest rise in TEF, increasing your metabolic rate by 15–30%, compared to 5–10% for carbs and 0–3% for fats.

 How Much Protein Do You Need?

 Your protein intake depends on your biometrics (sex, age, height, weight, activity patterns, and even genetic traits).
-In order to keep things simple, you can use the weight-based recommended daily allowances (RDA) below.
+In order to keep things simple, you can follow a fitness coach‘s advice or use the weight-based recommended daily allowances (RDA) below.

 - If you are sedentary, you should consume 0.8 – 1.3 grams per kilogram of body weight (divide your body weight in pounds by 2.2 in order to convert your weight to kilograms).

 ➡️ If you are 130 lbs => 59 kg

 59 x 0.8 = 47 to 59 x 1.3 = 77

 So 47 to 77 grams of protein are your recommended amount per day.